BeeLazy/Cookbook/k8s/docs/en-US/Multipass-HowtoRunKubernetesCloudOnLaptop.md

 No instances found.
 ```

-Then remove the temporary routing we make to access Argo from outside the host:
+Then remove the temporary routing we made to access Argo from outside the host:
 ```console
 bee@multipassus:~$ sudo iptables -L -n -t nat --line-number
 # Warning: iptables-legacy tables present, use iptables-legacy to see them